[tab: Storms]

 Category: Information

-Affected Region: 35 miles NW of Palmer, Alaska
+Affected Region: 80 miles SE of Sand Point, Alaska

 Note: * There is NO tsunami danger from this earthquake.